surajmaurya-git/anedya-example-dev-sdk/README.md

 ## Example Usage

-Depending on your use case, you can enable or disable the tasks in main.c.
+Depending on your use case, you can enable or disable tasks in the `main.c` file.

 ---